 This post may contain affiliate links.
 Read more at our disclosure policy.

 This Dry Brined Smoked Chicken is slowly smoked then finished with a Carolina style BBQ sauce glaze.
-If you’re looking for your next favorite chicken recipe then you’ve gotta try this!
+If you’re looking for your next favorite chicken recipe then you’ve have to try this!

 Ingredients

-The portions for this recipe is for one whole chicken, cut in half and good for up to siz people.
+The portions for this recipe are for one whole chicken, cut in half, and good for 4-6 people.

-- Seasoning – We are using a simple kosher salt and coarse black pepper seasoning.
+• Seasoning – We are using a simple kosher salt and coarse black pepper seasoning.
 You can add more flavor with our chicken rub.
-Or if you like spice add our Blackening Seasoning or our Cajun Seasoning.

-- Glaze – We are making a Carolina Vinegar Sauce based glaze for this Dry Brined chicken recipe.
+• Glaze – We are making a Carolina Vinegar Sauce glaze for this dry-brined chicken recipe.
 You can find vinegar sauces in the grocery store or make your own.
 Then add honey or agave nectar and some Dijon mustard which will help thicken the glaze.

 Buying Chicken Tip

-One option is to get a whole roaster chicken, and butcher it yourself.
+One option is to get a whole roaster chicken and butcher it yourself.
 But what we like to do is buy the chicken and have the butcher cut it in half.
-First, you get more surface area of the bird exposed to smoke flavor.
+You get more surface area of the bird exposed to smoke flavor by having it cut in half.

 Having a whole roaster (also called “fryer”) you have the open cavity, but you don’t necessarily get all that smoke throughout.
-If the butcher can’t prep it for you, then use a good chef knife and then halve the chicken by removing the breast-bone and backbone.
+If the butcher can’t prep it for you, use a good chef knife and then halve the chicken by removing the breastbone and backbone.

 You can also modify this recipe by spatchcocking the chicken.